 - Has at least 10 years of service and can't commit to four more years because of regulation (i.e. High Year Tenure, etc)

-You MUST transfer benefits while on active duty.
+You MUST transfer benefits while on active duty or serving in the Selected Reserve.

 Who Can Receive Transferred GI Bill Benefits?